gracetouchph-ctrl/Gift-Of-Grace-Corp-Website/dev/README.md

 - **Start/Stop**: One-click to start or stop all services
 - **Status Monitor**: See which services are running
 - **Quick Links**: Open website, admin panel, or API docs
+- **Live Log Terminal**: Real-time console output from all services

 ### Screenshot